Academic Director: J. Trougakos Email: email@example.com

 Course Guidelines for Students Admitted to B.B.A.
 Co-op Programs from other UTSC Programs

-Most internal admissions to Management Co-op will be done at the end of the Winter term.
-Based on availability, a small number of students who apply at the end of the Summer term may be admitted.
+Most internal admissions to Management Co-op will be done at the end of the Winter semester.
+Based on availability, a small number of students who apply at the end of the Summer semester may be admitted.

 CGPA Requirement to Remain in the Program

-The Program requires the completion of 14.5 to 15.0 credits as part of a twenty-credit B.B.A. degree.
+The Program requires the completion of 13.5 credits as part of a twenty-credit B.B.A. degree.